Akshay-Jhijhautia/Git_Linux/git/git_branches.md

 6. `git checkout <branch name>` -> to switch between branches

+6a. `git switch <branch name>` -> same a last point

 7. `git log --all --decorate --oneline --graph` -> to view entire branch structure

+8. `git branch -r` -> to display all remote branches, i.e branches not on local system, but in the github